CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 3. Download the repository: git clone https://github.com/CharlesStockman/scripts_for_installing_funtoo.git

-4. Run the Script that handles all comnands before the user does a chroot
+4. Run the Script that handles all comnands before preChroot
 > (cd /root/scripts_for_installing_funtoo/baseInstall/ ; sh ./preChroot.sh )

 > * Assumptions The disk is partitioned into three parts